JojSh/intro_to_web/weekly_notes/3_intro_to_web.md

 * Use a form element to construct a query string

 * Explain the relationship between name, value, query strings, and params

+<% if @name == nil %>  <!-- code after this conditional will run if true -->

+<form action='/named-cat'>  <!-- identifies URL of code to be affected -->

+  <input type='text' name='name'/>  <!-- creates text box, saves input to name -->
+  <input type='submit' value='Submit' />  <!-- submit creates a save/reload button and whatever is assigned to value= will be the wording on the button -->

+</form> <% end %>

+# 14: Sinatra: POSTed params --------------------------

+* use POST request method:

+  <form action='/named-cat' method="post"> </form>

+  - In this way we add a 'method' attribute to the form element and set it to "post"

+* Write a route that handles a POST request

+  - Then in our app.rb file we need to prepend our '/named-cat' route with 'post', replacing 'get' :

+      post '/named-cat' do

+# 15: Sinatra: Using the Chrome DevTools -----------------------

+* Using Chrome DevTools to investigate network requests

+  - alt+cmd+i  to open DevTools in Chrome